pxc/gitbook/text/48_How_Git_Stores_Objects/0_ How_Git_Stores_Objects.markdown

 (linkgit:git-repack[1]) or unpacked back into loose files (linkgit:git-unpack-objects[1]) relatively easily.

-Git will also write out an index file for each packfile that is much smaller and contains offsets into the packfile to more quickly find specific objects by sha.
+For each packfile, Git will also write out an index file, which is much smaller and contains offsets into the packfile to more quickly find specific objects by SHA.

 The actual details of the packfile implementation are found in the Packfile chapter a little later on.